longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Options
 -------

-When you click on the :guilabel:`Options` button, a dialog box will appear as in Figure 8 below.
+From the Start Screen, as shown in Figure 1, when you click on the :guilabel:`Options` button, a dialog box will appear as in Figure 8 below.
 This dialog allows you to set a myriad of options that affect the look and feel of the client when you are playing a game.

 The local options dialog box can also be opened while in a game via the :menuselection:`Game --> Local Options` menu.